Investigators believe DNA of accused killer found on sheath at home where 4 UI students were slain

 UI seniors Mogen, 21, of Coeur d'Alene; Goncalves, 21, of Rathdrum; junior Xana Kernodle, 20, of Post Falls; and freshman Ethan Chapin, 20, of Mount Vernon, Washington, were stabbed to death Nov.
 13 at a rental home just off the UI campus in Moscow.
 The three female victims lived in the rental house with two other women who police said were unharmed and not involved in the crime.

 She looked out of her bedroom, which is on the second floor along with Kernodle's, and didn't see anything, according to court records.
-When she heard what she thought was crying, she opened her bedroom door and checked a second time when she heard crying.
+When she heard what she thought was crying, she opened her bedroom door and checked a second time.

 She heard a man say: "It's OK, I'm going to help you."

-She closed her door again, but decided to reopen it a third time when she heard more crying.
-That's when she saw an unknown man wearing black clothing and a mask covering his mouth and nose.
+She closed her door again, but decided to open it a third time when she heard more crying.
+That's when she saw a man wearing black clothing and a mask covering his mouth and nose.
 The man, whom she described as 5-foot-10 or taller, "not very muscular" but with an athletic build and bushy eyebrows, walked past her as she stood in a "frozen shock phase," according to the court document.

 The man then walked toward a sliding glass door on the second floor of the three-story rental home as she went into her bedroom and locked the door.